Spelt Sourdough Bread – Nutty, Crusty, and Easy to Make at Home

 I used a different technique for rising this spelt bread recipe compared to our Overnight Sourdough Bread and Multi-grain Wheat Bread recipes.
 It still has minimal handling, but after a countertop rest like the other bread recipes, I put it in the refrigerator for a slow overnight fermentation.

-How to make Spelt Sourdough Bread
+How to Make Spelt Sourdough Bread Step by Step

 I made adjustments to the flour mix and the water ratio.
 Spelt absorbed the water so this bread has is higher in what’s called “hydration” than some of our other sourdough bread recipes.